 The Project avoids unnecessary topographical changes. (§7.4.5.B.5)

 All utility service lines on the Site will be undergrounded.
 The Council finds that by its letter of June 11, 2019 the Petitioner has proposed to re-route or place underground significant utility lines in the vicinity of the Site.
-Petitioner’s proposal will require consents of third parties including abutters, utilities, the State DOT and the City.
+Petitioner’s proposal will require consent of third parties including abutters, utilities, the State DOT and the City.
 If the Petitioner is successful in these efforts, the result will create a substantial visual enhancement to the Needham Street area and be of benefit to the entire neighborhood. (§7.4.5.B.6)

-The Council finds that that the proposed site design and massing is appropriate in the context of the Needham Street and Newton Upper Falls location and that the site plan is based upon connectivity to and permeability through the Site, that the mixed uses within the Project will serve to improve connections between Upper Falls and Needham Street through connections to the Greenway with an active pedestrian streetscape designed to invite the public into the Site from all directions and by various means.
+The Council finds that that the proposed site design and massing is appropriate in the context of the Needham Street and Newton Upper Falls location.
+The site plan is based upon connectivity to and permeability through the Site, that the mixed uses within the Project will serve to improve connections between Upper Falls and Needham Street through connections to the Greenway with an active pedestrian streetscape designed to invite the public into the Site from all directions and by various means.
 The highest massing of the buildings is appropriately located in the middle of the Site so as to limit the impact on adjacent properties. (§7.4.5.B.6)

-The Council finds that the Project will protect and enhance the historic Saco-Pettee Mill building at 156 Oak Street, a property which is listed on the National Register of Historic Properties, while permitting the removal of buildings that have been deemed not preferably preserved by the Newton Historic Commission or that have no historic significance. (§7.4.5.B.7)
+The Council finds that the Project will protect and enhance the historic Saco-Pettee Mill building at 156 Oak Street, a property which is listed on the National Register of Historic Properties, while permitting the removal of buildings that have been deemed not preferably preserved by the Newton Historical Commission or that have no historic significance. (§7.4.5.B.7)

 In light of the findings set forth above and the following conditions imposed by this Council Order, the City Council finds that the public convenience and welfare of the City will be served, and the criteria of §4.2.1.C.1-5; §4.2.2.B.1; §4.2.5.A; §4.2.5.A.1-4 and 6; §5.1.4.A; §5.1.4.C; §5.1.8.A; §5.1.8.B.1-2; §5.1.9.B; §5.1.10; §5.1.12; §5.1.13; and §7.4.5.B.1-8 for granting special permit/site plan approval will be satisfied.